shirou/mqttcli/README.rst

 =================================================

 mqttcli is an MQTT 3.1.1 Client which has almost same options with mosquitto_pub/sub.
-However, it has additional functionallity and a pubsub command which is suite for the shell script pipelining.
+However, it has additional functionality and a pubsub command which is suite for the shell script pipelining.

 Install